ecovillage/hueman-7l-child/README.md

 Overwritten from vanilla hueman (3.3.4) - do not display author and date in 'betrieb' single view.

+### parts/post-list-author-date.php

+Overwritten from vanilla hueman (3.3.4) - do not display author and date in 'betrieb' archive view.

 ### style.css

 Main css overrides and new definitions.